 Further, savvy investors want to pull the trigger when prices fall in the hopes that when the market rebounds, they can sell for a tidy profit.
 There is a delicate balance though – when prices drop, they could fall further.
 They also could trend back up if demand meets supply.
 FI investors keep this positioning in mind.
 “Invest for the long-run and stick with it” is the bear mantra.

-Of course, we all can see these are relative general approaches.
-The meat and potatoes of starting investing comes down to risk-threshold married with your personal financial goals.
+Of course, we all can see these are relatively general approaches.
+The meat and potatoes of starting investing comes down to your risk threshold and your personal financial goals.

 Dive Deeper: Read Forbes’ take on bear v bull markets here.